-Explore Airbnb data with this interactive web application build with R Shiny.
+Explore Airbnb data with R Shiny.

 I was asked to prepare a short training for colleagues in which I would teach the basics of R-Shiny and build a simple dashboard.
 I designed the training with the following question in mind: “how can I convey the most interesting aspects of R-Shiny while at the same time allowing people to get hands-on experience with an appealing and recognizable use-case?”.
 I answered this question with a use-case that involves visualizing Airbnb data for my hometown: Amsterdam.
 In this blog, I will explain R Shiny basics, and the steps I took to produce the following dashboard.

 This dashboard shows a map of Amsterdam, with an overlay of geographical area’s (in this case zipcode areas), coloured by the total revenue these area’s made in 2019.
 On the right, there are some controls that allow a user of the dashboard to switch between different views, and to filter the data based on the average price or amount of reviews.